bibleexchange/courses/homiletics-2/en/2002_the-text.md

-# The Text

-## The use of the text
+## The Text

 ### The meaning of the term text

-#### The term Text usually refers to the Scripture read by the preacher at the beginning of the sermon
+The term _text_ usually refers to the Scripture read by the preacher at the beginning of the sermon.
 It is the portion of Scripture that will be expounded upon.

-#### The text may include more than is actually read
+The text may include more than is actually read.
 The sermon may be built upon an entire passage or chapter.
 The preacher may chose to read only portions of a lengthy text, or read through it as he progresses through the sermon.

-#### The text is the Scriptural foundation upon which the sermon is built
+The text is the Scriptural foundation upon which the sermon is built.
 The Word of God is the preacher’s authority (I Tim.
 4:2).
 The Word of God is the final authority.

-> II Timothy 3:16&mdash;All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness:

-#### The Latin word textus means the product of weaving or the web
+The Latin word _textus_ means "the product of weaving or the web."
 The text is the fabric of the sermon.
 The sermon is woven around the text.

 ### The Reasons for the Use of a Text

 #### There are Biblical examples of reading Scripture before exhortations

-##### The Book of the Law was read prior to exposition (Neh.
+1. The Book of the Law was read prior to exposition (Neh.
 8:8)

-##### Jesus read from Isaiah before He taught the people (Lk.
+2. Jesus read from Isaiah before He taught the people (Lk.
 4:16-20)

-##### The Apostles used Scripture as a foundation for their sermons
+3. The Apostles used Scripture as a foundation for their sermons

-###### Peter quoted from Joel on the Day of Pentecost (Acts 2:16-21)
+4. Peter quoted from Joel on the Day of Pentecost (Acts 2:16-21)

-###### Paul used Scripture in his preaching (Acts 13:16-42)
+5. Paul used Scripture in his preaching (Acts 13:16-42)

-###### Timothy was admonished to Preach the Word (II Tim.
+6. Timothy was admonished to Preach the Word (II Tim.
 4:2)

 #### There is historical precedent for reading Scripture before sermons are preached

-##### The Synagogue setting consisted of reading a portion of Scripture followed by explanation and exhortation of the Scripture
+1. The Synagogue setting consisted of reading a portion of Scripture followed by explanation and exhortation of the Scripture

-##### The early church preachers read Scripture texts before they preached
+2. The early church preachers read Scripture texts before they preached

-##### Effective preachers of the great revivals expounded upon Scripture texts read before the sermon
+3. Effective preachers of the great revivals expounded upon Scripture texts read before the sermon

-#### The preacher’s authority is founded upon THE WORD OF GOD
+#### The preacher’s authority is founded upon the Word of God

-##### The Gospel is the power of God unto salvation (Rom.
-1:16)

-##### God’s Word will not return void (Is.
-55:11)

-##### The philosophy of man will not save souls
+The Gospel is the power of God unto salvation (Rom.
+1:16).
+God’s Word will not return void (Is.
+55:11).
+The philosophy of man will not save souls.

 ### The Selection of the Text